-The workspace overview gives you an instant overview of how progress is made in a variety of ways:
+The workspace overview provides an overview of the progress in the following ways:

-- The Milestones section gives you the upcoming important dates and warnings for overdue milestones.
+- Milestones section – shows the upcoming important dates and warnings for overdue milestones.

-- The Dashboard section gives you information on work that hasn't been done in time.
-It also tells you the number of cards that are not connected to an activity and thus cannot be followed up on activity level.
-Click the charts icon to see a number of different charts and get detailed insight into progress for all cards currently visible on boards in the workspace.
+- Dashboard section – shows information on work that has not been done in time.
+It also includes the number of cards that are not connected to an activity and which therefore cannot be followed up on the activity level.
+To see a number of different charts and get detailed insight into progress for all cards currently visible on boards in the workspace, click the charts icon .

-- The Recent documents tab includes a list of added and edited documents done in the Documents tool within the previous 10 days.
-The list includes the name of the document that was added or changed, the type of change made, who the change was made by, and when the change was made.
+- Recent documents tab – lists the documents that were added or changed using the Documents tool within the previous 10 days.
+The list includes the name of the document that was added or changed, the type of change made, who made the change, and when the change was made.

-- In the tab Ongoing activities, you get insights into how far ongoing work has come and which activities are overdue.
+- Ongoing activities tab – provides insights into how far the ongoing work has progressed, and which activities are overdue.